 - a) Graduates who have successfully completed a post-secondary professional programme (višješolski strokovni), adopted after the 01.01.1994, if they meet the conditions for the enrolment into a Higher professional/BA study programme.

 Candidates must pass the differential exams prescribed by the competent body at SASS in the range of maximum 30 credits (ECTS) on the basis of recognized differences between the two programmes.
-At each transition with which a candidate enrols in the second year, he/ she must necessarily complete at least the General Psychology 1 and General Psychology 2 courses.
+At each transition with which a candidate enrols in the second year, he/ she must necessarily complete at least the Interpersonal Communication Techniques and Mental Health and Personal Growth courses.

 - b) Candidates who (due to transition) enrol on the basis of recognized exams previously passed in other (Bologna) study programmes of the same level.